kyrayounan/4443_Research_Experiment/README.md

 # 4443 Research Experiment
-Test speed and error rate of Speech to Text vs. Typing
+Test speed and error rate of Speech to Text vs. Typing on mobile